Under the Dragon Star

 What happens next will take her further than she’d ever dreamt, but will it be far enough?

-Kira Lily Nash is a writer, editor, and photographer/designer by trade.
+Kira Lily Nash is a writer, editor, and artist/photographer by trade.
 She lives with her family in the wonderful southwest of France, amidst the coastal pine forests by the mighty Atlantic ocean.
 Although delighted to experience the sun and sea on a regular basis, she still misses her Welsh home sometimes.
 She enjoys poetry, painting, surfing, cakes made by her husband, and playing catch with her fluffy white cat.
 Under the Dragon Star is her first novel; she never thought she’d have the patience.

 To buy a book, please visit Matador’s online shop here, or ask at your local bookshop.

 Renpa is one of my favourite characters in Under the Dragon Star, and although you might not believe me, he really does exist!
 He looks a bit like this, when he’s not asleep that is.
 I asked him if he would share of a few of his bests and worsts with us, and this is what he told me.

 Chocolate (Of course, but then we knew that already!)

 Rainy days when I want to sleep a lot